 Panelists will discuss how religion and conflict is different from religious conflict and consider why it is that as women become more involved in peacebuilding, their roles seem less acknowledged.
 While making a methodological choice to focus on the role of women specifically, this panel will explore commonalities between ways women can be peacemakers in various religious conflicts, how women’s roles in peacebuilding differs from religion to religion and region to region, what has worked in the past, what can be applied in the future, and how more women can take center stage; all the while considering how we can learn more about the broader topic of gender and peacebuilding at large.

-James Patton: CEO and President of The International Center for Religion and Diplomacy with advanced expertise in peacemaking and conflict transformation.
+James Patton: is the current CEO and President of The International Center for Religion and Diplomacy with advanced expertise in peacemaking and conflict transformation.
 James Patton is also a Fletcher alum.

-Dr. Azza Karam: Secretary General for Religions for Peace International.
+Dr. Azza Karam: is the Secretary General for Religions for Peace International.
 Dr. Karam has extensive experience with the United Nations specifically on religion, development and diplomacy.

 Sonja Licht: is President of the Belgrade Fund for Political Excellence.
 She was part of the Yugoslav dissident movement from the late sixties, and from the mid-eighties founded numerous local and international non-governmental organizations.
 She spent her entire life in peacebuilding through activism in civil society in the Balkans—first, in the former Yugoslavia, and now, within and across successor states.
 Her experience with inter-religious peacemaking—Jews, Muslims, Orthodox and Roman Catholic Christians—spans a lifetime.